1javid/spring-testing-and-aop/README.md

 | PUT    | /users/{id}       | Update a user by ID                 |
 | PATCH  | /users/{id}       | Partially update an user entity by ID       |
 | DELETE | /users/{id}       | Delete a user by ID                 |

+## Testing

+This project includes comprehensive unit tests for Service class methods and integration tests for Controller methods.
+These tests ensure the application's functionality, validate expected behavior, and catch potential issues early in the development process.

+## Logging

+This project demonstrates the implementation of logging using Aspect-Oriented Programming (AOP).
+It captures method invocations, records input parameters, return values, and measures execution times.
+Logging aids in debugging, performance analysis, and monitoring the application's behavior.

+## License

+This project is licensed under the [MIT License](LICENSE).